Monitoring in the Kubernetes era

 Docker and other container technologies are currently taking the infrastructure world by storm.
 Ideal for microservice architectures and environments that scale rapidly or have frequent releases, Docker has seen a rapid increase in usage over the past two years.
 But containers introduce significant, unprecedented complexity in terms of orchestration.
 That’s where Kubernetes enters the scene.

 Kubernetes is an open source system, launched by Google, that automates the deployment, management, and scaling of containers running service-oriented applications.
 Many well-known partners such as Red Hat, CoreOS, VMWare, and Meteor are supporting Kubernetes development, and it is now part of the Cloud Native Computing Foundation.

 Just like a conductor directs an orchestra, telling the musicians when to start playing, when to stop, and when to play faster, slower, quieter, or louder, Kubernetes manages your containers—starting, stopping, creating, and destroying them automatically to run your applications at optimal performance.
-Kubernetes distributes containerized applications across clusters of nodes, and automates their orchestration via:
+The key components in a Kubernetes architecture are containerized applications that have been distributed across clusters of nodes.
+Kubernetes automates orchestration via:

 - Container scheduling

 - Internal network management for service naming, discovery, and load balancing

 Kubernetes can deploy your containers wherever they run, whether in AWS, Google Cloud Platform, Azure, or in on-premise or hybrid infrastructure.

 Kubernetes has traditionally been used to manage Docker containers, but support for the rkt container runtime was added with Kubernetes version 1.3.
 That release also dramatically improved Kubernetes’s auto-scaling capabilities.

 Kubernetes has already been adopted by large companies such as eBay, Lithium, Samsung, Jive, and SoundCloud.